AnalogJ/thesparktree-blog/_posts/2020-04-28-you-dont-know-jenkins-part-4.md

 - Jenkins server (v2.199+)
   - You'll also need to install the [Kubernetes Plugin for Jenkins](https://plugins.jenkins.io/kubernetes/](https://plugins.jenkins.io/kubernetes/) (v1.24.0+)

+If you don't have a kubernetes cluster handy, o

 ## Configure your Kubernetes Cluster